Python API

 When a

-object is created, the computed tissue-specificity values are transformed so that they fall within 0 (perfectly ubiquitous expression) and 1 (perfectly tissue-specific expression).
-If the user wants to obtain the untransformed values given by the chosen tissue-specificity metric, he can set the transform
+TissueSpecificity object is created, the computed tissue-specificity values are transformed so that they fall within 0 (perfectly ubiquitous expression) and 1 (perfectly tissue-specific expression).
+If the user wants to obtain the untransformed values given by the chosen tissue-specificity metric, he can set the transform argument to False.
+The following metrics are affected by changes in this parameter: gini, simpson, shannon_specificity, roku_specificity and zscore.

 For instance, untransformed values obtained with the